spareslant/techBlog/content/posts/understanding-vim.md

 * you can view `quickfix` list manually as well via `clist` or `copen` command.
 * use `cnext` => to move to next file in quickfix window

+## Search and replace interactively in multiple files using standard unix tools
+* `vim -q <(egrep -n -R yahoo *) -c ':copen'` => This command will search for pattern `yahoo` in all the files recursively in current directory and populate the `quickfix` list.
+* now run following command to replace the pattern
+* `:cfdo %s/pattern/NEW_PATTERN/gc | update`

 ## Save a VIM session
 * `:mksession saved_session.vim`
 * `vim -S header-files-work.vim` to restore the session. or use `:source saved_session.vim`